-When you switch to 2 factor authentication GitHub generates a 40 character Personal Access Token that you can use as a password to access Git repositories.
+If you use 2-factor authentication in GitHub, generate a 40 character Personal Access Token that you can use as a password to access GitHub repositories.

-- Log into GitHub and in the pull down at the upper right select Settings
+- Log into GitHub and in the pull down at the upper right select Settings,

-- On the left select Personal access tokens and click the Generate new token button
+- On the left select Personal access tokens,

-When you have already stored your password in the credential helper of Git and switching to 2 factor authentication, or just want to update your GitHub username or password
+When you have already stored your password in the credential helper of Git and switching to 2-factor authentication, or just want to update your GitHub username or password

 git config --global credential.helper wincred